Lake Olmstead Stadium

-Lake Olmstead Stadium is a baseball park in Augusta, Georgia, United States.
+Lake Olmstead Stadium is a closed baseball park in Augusta, Georgia, United States.
 It was built between the 1994 and 1995 seasons to replace Heaton Stadium on the same site and can hold 4,822 people.
 The stadium also serves as an outdoor-arena style event venue.

 Lake Olmstead Stadium was primarily used as the home field of the Augusta GreenJackets of the Class A South Atlantic League from 1995 to 2017, after which the GreenJackets moved to the new SRP Park across the Savannah River in North Augusta, South Carolina, in 2018.